-- An estimate of the maximum implementation potential of the policy and a description of how it was estimated - A description and justification for how policy design and national circumstances affect the maximum implementation potential of the policy and a refined estimate of the implementation potential after accounting for policy design and national circumstances - A description and justification for how financial feasibility affects the implementation potential of the policy and a refined estimate of the implementation potential after accounting for the financial feasibility of the policy - A description and justification for how other barriers affect the implementation potential of the policy and a refined estimate of the implementation potential accounting for other barriers - Total annual and cumulative policy scenario emissions and removals over the GHG assessment period, if feasible based on the method used - An ex-ante estimate of the total net GHG impacts of the policy over the assessment period, and an estimate disaggregated by each GHG source and carbon pool included in the GHG assessment boundary - Any methodologies and assumptions used to estimate policy scenario emissions, including the emissions estimation methods (including any models) used - The policy scenario values for key parameters (such as activity data, emission factors and GWP values) in the emissions estimation method(s) - The methodology and assumptions used to estimate policy scenario values for key parameters, including whether each parameter is assumed to be static or dynamic - All sources of data used to estimate key parameters, including activity data, emission factors, GWP values and assumptions - The method or approach used to assess uncertainty - An estimate or description of the uncertainty and/or sensitivity of the results in order to help users of the information properly interpret the results
+- An estimate of the maximum implementation potential of the policy and a description of how it was estimated - A description and justification for how policy design and national circumstances affect the maximum implementation potential of the policy and a refined estimate of the implementation potential after accounting for policy design and national circumstances - A description and justification for how financial feasibility affects the implementation potential of the policy and a refined estimate of the implementation potential after accounting for the financial feasibility of the policy - A description and justification for how other barriers affect the implementation potential of the policy and a refined estimate of the implementation potential accounting for other barriers - Total annual and cumulative policy scenario emissions and removals over the GHG assessment period, if feasible based on the method used - Documentation of year of expected fully realized GHG impact, if the policy implementation period or assessment period is shorter than the policy impact period. - An ex-ante estimate of the total net GHG impacts of the policy over the assessment period, and an estimate disaggregated by each GHG source and carbon pool included in the GHG assessment boundary - Any methodologies and assumptions used to estimate policy scenario emissions, including the emissions estimation methods (including any models) used - The policy scenario values for key parameters (such as activity data, emission factors and GWP values) in the emissions estimation method(s) - The methodology and assumptions used to estimate policy scenario values for key parameters, including whether each parameter is assumed to be static or dynamic - All sources of data used to estimate key parameters, including activity data, emission factors, GWP values and assumptions - The method or approach used to assess uncertainty - An estimate or description of the uncertainty and/or sensitivity of the results in order to help users of the information properly interpret the results

-Chapter 9: Estimating GHG impacts ex-post
+1 Chapter 9: Estimating GHG impacts ex-post

-- The performance of the policy, including whether the inputs, activities and intermediate effects that were expected to occur according to the causal chain, actually occurred - Total annual and cumulative policy scenario emissions and removals over the GHG assessment period

-- The methodology and assumptions used to estimate policy scenario emissions, including the emissions estimation methods (including any models) used - All sources of data to estimate key parameters, including activity data, emission factors, GWP values and assumptions - An estimate of the total cumulative GHG impacts of the policy over the assessment period, and disaggregated by each GHG source and carbon pool included in the GHG assessment boundary - The method or approach used to assess uncertainty - An estimate or description of the uncertainty and/or sensitivity of the results in order to help users of the information properly interpret the results

-Chapter 10: Monitoring performance over time

-- A list of the key performance indicators used to track performance over time and the rationale for their selection - Sources of key performance indicator data and monitoring frequency

-Additional information to report (if relevant)

-• The type of technical review undertaken (first-, second-, or third-party), the qualifications of the reviewers and the review conclusions.
-More guidance on reporting information related to technical review is provided in Chapter 9 of the ICAT Technical Review Guidance.
+- The performance of the policy, including whether the inputs, activities and intermediate effects that were expected to occur according to the causal chain, actually occurred - Total annual and cumulative policy scenario emissions and removals over the GHG assessment period - Documentation of year of expected fully realized GHG impact, if the policy implementation period or assessment period is shorter than the policy impact period. - The methodology and assumptions used to estimate policy scenario emissions, including the emissions estimation methods (including any models) used - All sources of data to estimate key parameters, including activity data, emission factors, GWP values and assumptions - An estimate of the total cumulative GHG impacts of the policy over the assessment period, and disaggregated by each GHG source and carbon pool included in the GHG assessment boundary - The method or approach used to assess uncertainty - An estimate or description of the uncertainty and/or sensitivity of the results in order to help users of the information properly interpret the results - 17 Chapter 10: Monitoring performance over time - A list of the key performance indicators used to track performance over time and the rationale for their selection - Sources of key performance indicator data and monitoring frequency - 21 Additional information to report (if relevant) - How the policy is modifying longer-term trends in GHG emissions and removals. - The economic, social and environmental (sustainable development) impacts of the policy. - The type of technical review undertaken (first-, second-, or third-party), the qualifications of the reviewers and the review conclusions.
+More guidance on reporting information related to technical review is provided in Chapter 9 of the ICAT Technical Review Guide.

-APPENDIX A: STAKEHOLDER PARTICIPATION DURING THE ASSESSMENT PROCESS
+1 APPENDIX A: STAKEHOLDER PARTICIPATION DURING THE

+2 ASSESSMENT PROCESS